CurveDocs/curve-resources/docs/crvusd/loan-management.md

-take<h1>Loan Strategies & Management</h1>
+<h1>Loan Strategies & Management</h1>

-Before taking a crvUSD loan a user should think about two things:
+Before taking a crvUSD loan a user should consider two factors that will influence how they structure their loan:

 * How much risk they would like to take?
 * What management style will they employ?
 Will they be actively managing their loan i.e., adding, removing collateral and repaying debt.
-Or will they be passively taking a loan and letting LLAMMA do it's job?
+Or will they be passively taking a loan and leaving it in [LLAMMA's](loan-details.md#llamma-and-liquidations) hands?

 Risk and Management styles can be thought of as spectrums, and they can be visualized in the image below.